ever-works/awesome-chairs-data/data/haworth-maari-with-tablet/haworth-maari-with-tablet.md

-# Haworth Maari with Tablet
+## Haworth Maari with Tablet

+**Category:** Chair Accessories
+**Brand:** Haworth

-## Overview
+### Overview
-The Haworth Maari with Tablet is a multi-purpose chair that integrates a personal work surface, creating a compact setup for computer-based tasks in environments like education, training rooms, and flexible workspaces.
+Maari with Tablet is a multi-purpose chair that integrates a personal work surface, creating a compact setup for computer-based tasks such as laptop and tablet use.
+It is intended for education, training rooms, and flexible work environments, and is designed for medium-duration sitting.

-- **Brand:** Haworth
-- **Category:** Chair Accessories

-## Features
+### Features
-- Integrated tablet arm providing a personal work surface
+- Integrated tablet arm that functions as a personal work surface
 - Suitable for use with laptops and tablets
-- Designed for education, training rooms, and flexible or shared workspaces
+- Compact, space-efficient computer-work setup
-- Supportive shell for comfort during use
+- Supportive shell for user comfort
-- Compact footprint that combines seating and work surface
-- Intended for medium-duration sitting and computer-based tasks
+- Designed for medium-duration sitting
+- Appropriate for education environments
+- Suitable for training rooms
+- Well-suited to flexible and multipurpose workspaces

+### Specifications
+- Detailed specifications (dimensions, materials, finishes, weight capacity) are not specified in the provided content.

-## Pricing
+### Pricing
-Pricing information is not provided in the available content.
+- Pricing information is not specified in the provided content.